Goal Projection and Advice Disclosure

 3. Recommended Allocation and Risk Analysis

 In addition to projecting the expected performance of clients’ investing goals through the goal forecaster tool, Betterment provides advice on recommended allocation and overall risk for a goal during account setup and on an ongoing basis in the “Portfolio Analysis” page.
+In the event a client has a 401(k) associated with an employer who defers investment discretion to a 401(k) advisor, and not Betterment, the "Portfolio Analysis" page is not visible.

-During account setup, Betterment organizes its advice into an advice type framework by investing goal type (Education, Retirement, Emergency Fund, Major Purchase, and General Investing), each with different attributes and a discrete advice model.
+All investing goal types with the exception of Bond Investing can allocate to both stocks and bonds.
 Betterment solicits input on a client’s anticipated time horizon in order to recommend a portfolio allocation, which is a specific set of asset classes (i.e. stocks, bonds, and if applicable, other asset classes) and the relative distribution among those asset classes in which a client’s account will be invested.
 Clients can either accept the recommended allocation or adjust the allocation according to their own risk preferences, and Betterment provides information about the risk level associated with that allocation setting.

 Betterment’s allocation recommendation differs depending on whether a client’s goal is taxable or tax-advantaged and when the client expects to draw on their goal.
-In general, Betterment will recommend to clients who indicate a more conservative advice type (such as a Emergency Fund) or shorter time horizon a more conservative allocation, and will recommend to clients who indicate a more aggressive investment advice type or longer time horizon a more aggressive allocation.
+In general, Betterment will recommend to clients who indicate a more conservative advice type (such as an Emergency Fund) or shorter time horizon a more conservative allocation, and will recommend to clients who indicate a more aggressive investment advice type or longer time horizon a more aggressive allocation.
 If the client does not have a time horizon input associated with the goal type (e.g. General Investing), clients can select an allocation according to their own risk preferences, and Betterment provides information about the risk level associated with that allocation setting.

 On an ongoing basis in the “Portfolio Analysis” section of clients’ accounts, clients can view Betterment’s recommended allocation for their goal as a whole (including any linked account).
 This recommendation is based on the information provided during goal setup, as well as any subsequent updates that clients may make in their account.